fedspendingtransparency/usaspending-api/usaspending_api/api_contracts/contracts/v2/search/spending_over_time.md

 FORMAT: 1A
 HOST: https://api.usaspending.gov

-# Advanced Search
+# Spending Over Time [/api/v2/search/spending_over_time/]

-These endpoints support the advanced search page and allow for complex filtering for specific subsets of spending data.
+This endpoint supports the advanced search page and allow for complex filtering for specific subsets of spending data.

-# Group Visualizations

-These endpoints return data that are grouped in preset units to support the various data visualizations on USAspending.gov's Advanced Search page.

-## Spending Over Time [/api/v2/search/spending_over_time/]
+## List aggregated award amounts by time period [POST]

 This endpoint returns a list of aggregated award amounts grouped by time period in ascending order (earliest to most recent).

-### Spending Over Time [POST]

 + Request (application/json)
     + Attributes (object)